sst/guide/_examples/how-to-create-a-vuejs-app-with-serverless.md

 ---
 layout: example
-title: How to create a Vue.ts app with serverless
+title: How to create a Vue.js app with serverless
-short_title: Vue.ts
+short_title: Vue.js
 date: 2021-10-15 00:00:00
 lang: en
 index: 3
 type: webapp
-description: In this example we will look at how to use Vue.ts with a serverless API to create a simple click counter app.
-We'll be using the Serverless Stack Framework (SST) and the SST StaticSite construct to deploy our app to AWS S3 and CloudFront.
+description: In this example we will look at how to use Vue.js with a serverless API to create a simple click counter app.
+We'll be using the Serverless Stack Framework (SST) and the SST ViteStaticSite construct to deploy our app to AWS S3 and CloudFront.
-short_desc: Full-stack Next.ts app with a serverless API.
+short_desc: Full-stack Next.js app with a serverless API.
 repo: vue-app
 ref: how-to-create-a-vuejs-app-with-serverless
 comments_id: how-to-create-a-vue-js-app-with-serverless/2508
 ---

-In this example we will look at how to use [Vue.ts](https://vuejs.org) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
-We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) and the SST [`StaticSite`]({{ site.docs_url }}/constructs/StaticSite#creating-a-vuejs-site) construct to deploy our app to AWS.
+In this example we will look at how to use [Vue.js](https://vuejs.org) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
+We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) and the SST [`ViteStaticSite`]({{ site.docs_url }}/constructs/ViteStaticSite) construct to deploy our app to AWS.

 ## Requirements